CXwudi/comp5903-easy-cucumber/doc/complex scenario guide.md

 ### Pros and Cons

-pro: easy understand

-con: poor reusability and extensibility, and hence we need the way 2 below

-The way of writing complex scenario is straight-forward and easy to understand.
+This way of writing complex scenario is straight-forward and easy to understand.

 However, maintainability and reusability would be a problem when more tests are implemented.
 Due to the restriction of only one step definition class per complex scenario, it would be hard to refactor and reuse existing codes.
 For example, a small Cucumber test (maybe is just a single scenario where a student registers a course) may already contained the logic of course registration, but using this way, the complex scenario can not reuse such existing logic.